MinnPost/minnpost-wordpress/wp-content/plugins/publish-to-apple-news/readme.txt

 * Handles image galleries and popular embeds like YouTube and Vimeo that are supported by Apple News.
 * Automatically adjust advertisement settings.

-To enable content from your WordPress blog to be published to your Apple News channel, you must obtain and enter Apple News API credentials from Apple.
+To enable content from your WordPress site to be published to your Apple News channel, you must obtain and enter Apple News API credentials from Apple.

 Please see the [Apple Developer](https://developer.apple.com/) and [Apple News Publisher documentation](https://developer.apple.com/news-publisher/) and terms on Apple's website for complete information.